rozensoftware/flea/README.md

 ## Purpose

-The Flea Server could be used as a spying, hacking program and/or as a remote peer for executing your special commands.
-It can be used to spy on children by their parents to see what are they doing on the computer.
-The purpose can be changed according to your needs.
+The Flea Server can be utilized as a remote command execution tool or as a program for monitoring and surveillance.
+It has the capability to spy on computer activities, making it suitable for parental monitoring of children.
+The purpose of the Flea Server can be customized to meet specific requirements.

 ## Features